mdMandoinfo/mdMandoinfo/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/mdMandoinfo](https://github.com/mdMandoinfo)

-- mailbox How to reach me Twitter/Discord or open a Github issue here [https://github.com/mdMandoinfo](https://github.com/mdMandoinfo)
+- 📫 How to reach me Twitter/Discord or open a Github issue here [https://github.com/mdMandoinfo](https://github.com/mdMandoinfo)

 <h3 align="left">Connect with me:</h3>
 <p align="left">